slvn/android-appops-launcher/README.md

 ===============

 Simple application to launch the App Ops setting screen (Android 4.3 & Android 4.4).
-Not more available since Android 4.4.2.
+Not available anymore since Android 4.4.2.
 This should work on "non vanilla" system but without any guaranties.

 Build